When starting a business, finding an idea is half the battle. The other half is funding it.

 Options to fund your new business venture include:

 - Small business loans.
-Get larger amounts of money from a lender, like Shopify Capital, to go toward payroll, inventory funding, or marketing.
-Note that loans only become an option once you start to see success.
-You’ll likely need proof of revenue—evidence that you’re able to pay back the loan—before being accepted.
+Get larger amounts of money through a lender to go toward payroll, inventory funding, or marketing.

 - Small business grants.
-These are one-off lump sums of money given to small businesses.
-Most don’t need paying back, though there are strict criteria you’ll need to meet before receiving any money.
-Some issuers also limit how the grant can be spent.
+These are one-off lump sums of money given to small businesses with specific criteria.
+Most small business grants don’t need to be paid back.

-When Alicia Ho first started her photography business, Precious Ones Photography, with $0, she “had passion and a genuine interest in photographing my own children with a beginner’s DSLR camera that was gifted to me.
-From there, friends and family took notice of my work, and I began taking on clients and making a small amount of money.”
+Alicia Ho started her photography business, Precious Ones Photography, with $0 after her hobby of taking photos of her children garnered attention.
+“Friends and family took notice of my work, and I began taking on clients and making a small amount of money,” says Alicia.

-Alicia got to the point where she “knew it was time to take my business to the next level.”
-So, she found a local non-profit organization that offered loans and scholarships for young entrepreneurs “By obtaining a $10,000 loan as well as qualifying for a two-year mentorship program, it was the best step forward for my business,” she says.
+When she was ready to scale, Alicia found a local non-profit organization that offered loans and scholarships for young entrepreneurs.
+“It was the best step forward for my business,” she says.

-You don’t need money to start a business
+You don’t need money to become a business owner